-So, when I was at the hotel bar on our recent Australian Cricket Tour of Sri Lanka, planning the rest of the day with a Lion Lager, I received a text reminding me that the Commonwealth War Graves, Trincomalee was just 10 mins walk from our hotel.
+On our Australian Cricket Tour of Sri Lanka 2022, I was planning the rest of the day with a Lion Lager, when I received a text reminding me that the Commonwealth War Graves, Trincomalee was 10 mins from our hotel.
 Instead of a second beer, three of us walked to this stunning memorial.

 366 graves sit on the gentle hillside of a tree-canopied, beautifully manicured cemetery, but then, all Commonwealth War Graves are beautifully manicured.
 It was no shock, but a tranquillity comes over when you enter.